InventiStudio/portfolio/blog-posts/en/7-vuejs-with-constructor-pattern.md

 Now, what are the improvements we've done here:

 1. First of all, we don't have multiple parameters, but just one, which is an Object with some properties.
-That prevents bugs when we e.g mistake the order of arguments or miss one of them.
-Default parameter `opts = {}` also rules out any `Cannot read property X of undefined` when constructor is called with no arguments.
+That prevents bugs when we e.g pass arguments in the wrong order or miss one of them.
+Default parameter `car = {}` also rules out any `Cannot read property X of undefined` when constructor is called with no arguments (which we will use!).
-2. We check the type of `opts` properties with Ramda (could be any other dynamic type checking lib, or even your custom code, we just use Ramda for lots of other stuff, hence why). `brand || ""` from the previous examples didn't protect us from truthy values like e.g empty Array or positive Number.
+2. We check the type of `car` properties with Ramda (could be any other dynamic type checking lib, or even your custom code, we just use Ramda for lots of other stuff, hence why). `brand || ""` from the previous examples didn't protect us from truthy values like e.g *empty Array* or *positive Number*.
 3. We don't need that ugly `Car.prototype.getName` syntax outside of the constructor body.

 ## Vue.js component form without Constructor